$\texttt{BATCLIP}$: Bimodal Online Test-Time Adaptation for CLIP: Introduction

 The emergence of large pre-trained vision-language models (VLMs), such as CLIP \cite{radford2021learning}, has led to their widespread adoption in various visual recognition tasks, including segmentation \cite{li2022language, luo2023segclip}, detection \cite{bangalath2022bridging, lin2023gridclip}, classification \cite{zhou2022learning, zhou2022conditional}, and image generation \cite{vinker2022clipasso, ramesh2022hierarchical, rombach2022high}.
 Thanks to supervision from massive corpora of paired language and image data, VLMs like CLIP demonstrate strong zero-shot capabilities for these downstream tasks.

 Despite CLIP's successes in such important applications, its robustness when faced with corrupted images remains largely underexplored.
 Our motivation stems from the fact that the vision perception system of humans exhibits a level of robustness that real-world vision systems are yet to achieve.
 For example, models deployed for safety-critical applications like autonomous driving \cite{arnold2019survey}, could face rapid distributional shifts of blurriness, pixel changes, snowy nights, or other weather conditions \cite{sakaridis2021acdc}.
-For instance, our findings on the zero-shot performance of CLIP with a ResNet-101 \cite{he2016deep} vision backbone reveals that the accuracy on the test set of CIFAR100 \cite{krizhevsky2009learning} with \textit{Gaussian} noise of severity level 5, plummets to 10.79\% from 49\% on the clean set.
+In particular, our findings on the zero-shot performance of CLIP with a ResNet-101 \cite{he2016deep} vision backbone reveals that the accuracy on the test set of CIFAR100 \cite{krizhevsky2009learning} with \textit{Gaussian} noise of severity level 5, plummets to 10.79\% from 49\% on the clean set.
 Similar trends are observed with ViT-B/16, -B/32, and -L/14 \cite{dosovitskiy2020image} as backbones.
-Such behaviors can result in significant performance degradation of models when encountering image corruption in real-world scenarios, particularly in applications like self-driving cars.
+The performance degradation caused by image corruption can have significant consequences in real-world scenarios, particularly in safety-critical applications like self-driving cars.

-This challenge is not unique to CLIP; it reflects a broader issue in computer vision tasks \cite{deng2009imagenet, everingham2010pascal, faster2015towards, chen2017deeplab}, which often rely on the assumption that training and test data share the same distribution.
-When test distributions differ, model adaptation becomes essential to accommodate this shift and maintain accurate predictions.
-In response to this issue, test-time adaptation (TTA) has garnered significant interest \cite{wang2020tent, dobler2023robust}.
-TTA aims to adapt a pre-trained model to unlabeled batches of test data from varying domains in an online fashion—updating the model for each test batch without access to the source dataset.
-Several TTA methods proposed in the literature have been effective in mitigating domain shifts \cite{wang2020tent, schneider2020improving, rusak2021if, niu2023towards, sun2020test, chen2022contrastive}.
+One effective approach to improving model performance under distribution shift is test-time adaptation (TTA) \cite{wang2020tent, dobler2023robust}, where a pre-trained model is directly adapted to unlabeled test batches, without access to the source dataset.
+Moreover, given the abundance of unlabeled data available in the wild, there is a growing need for \emph{online} adaptation to streaming data, with a \textit{single} forward pass, ensuring privacy, real-time performance \cite{mai2022online}, and preventing \textit{catastrophic forgetting} \cite{goodfellow2013empirical} of source knowledge.
+Several online TTA methods proposed in the literature have been effective in mitigating domain shifts \cite{wang2020tent, schneider2020improving, rusak2021if, niu2023towards, sun2020test, chen2022contrastive}.
 In this paper, we use the terms distributions and domains interchangeably.